 How we test vacuum cleaners

-We test all of the latest models and biggest sellers available on the high street and online to get a full picture of the market.
-We can tell you, with confidence, which vacs are a great deal and which ones to avoid.
+We test all of the latest models on the high street and online in comparable lab tests so that we can tell you, with confidence, which vacuum cleaners are a great deal and which ones to avoid.

 Our lab testing involves not only examining a vacuum cleaner's ability to suck up dust, dirt and fluff from various floor surfaces around the home, but also takes ease of use into account, so we can tell you which vacuums are a breeze to move, lift and use around your home.
 Head to our how we test vacuum cleaners page to find out more.